isomerpages/moe-angmokiosec/_amkss/Announcements.md

 description: ""
 variant: markdown
 ---
+##### **2024 First Day of School Matters**
+Dear AMKsians, please click on the link above to access the following documents:
+*  Class Timetable 2024, Semester 1
+*  Classroom Allocation 2024
+*  HBL Schedule 2024

 ##### **2024 Secondary One Registration Exercise**

 Information on the 2024 Secondary One Registration exercise is available at this link: